-The Board of Directors is made up of two executive and two non-executive Directors.
-Biographies of each of the Directors are set out on pages 5 and 6.
+The Board of Directors is made up of two executive and three non-executive Directors.
+One of non-executive directors was appointed on 28 July 2020.
+Biographies of each of the Directors are set out on pages 6 and 7.